TsunamiWavez/Ticket-Machine/README.md

 - 🎓 Special **discounts for students**
 - ⏳ Discounts for **early buyers** (90+ days before event)
 - 🕒 Price increase for **late purchases** (7 days or less)
-- 💾 Number of tickets are stored in a `tickets.json` file to make sure each ticket has a unique number.
+- 💾 Number of tickets are stored in a `tickets.json` file to make sure each ticket has a unique number
 - ⚠️ The program takes into account all possible errors and displays a special message if the user has entered an incorrect input value

 ---